innopolis-devops/labs/app_go/README.md

 ## Getting Started

-This is a small guide how to prepare and install my project.
+This is a small guide how to prepare and install my project in two ways: manual and using docker.

+## Manual

-### Prerequisites
+#### Prerequisites

 First of all you will need Go compiler.
 I will recommend to install the latest one or 1.17.6 version at least.\